 Recording live instrumentation into FL Studio is different when compared to other DAWs.
 To record audio, you have to load an insert effect called Edison into the channel strip that you wish to use for your recordings.
 Edison is mainly used for recording one or two sources of audio.
 To record multiple audio sources simultaneously (multi-track), you have to arm the disk recording button on the mixer for each channel strip you want to record with.
 Having two separate ways to record audio is confusing.

-The strong suit of FL Studio lies within its tools and ability to create electronic music.
+The strong suit of FL Studio lies within its tools and its ability to create electronic music.
 This music recording studio software started as software to create electronic beats, and Image Line never forgot that.
 To this day, FL’s piano roll is perhaps the most powerful in the digital audio workstation industry.
 This MIDI recording method uses step sequencers to help you compose and arrange your audio.
 To create music using the step sequencer, you can drag and drop sounds and loops to add them to the sequencer.
 Then you can activate a step (a note or loop) by left-clicking on it and remove the step by right-clicking.

-In software based on MIDI production, it is no surprise that FL Studio has a large number of plugins to apply to your audio recordings.
+As software based on MIDI production, it is no surprise that FL Studio has a large number of plugins to apply to your audio recordings.
 This software offers over 30 synthesizers, drum machines, sample pads and other effects.
-The studio edition of this software features more plugins than the producer edition we reviewed, so upgrading is as simple as going to the website and downloading the studio version.
+The studio edition of this software features more plugins than the producer edition we reviewed, and upgrading is as simple as going to the website and downloading the studio version.